 The process of decision-making requires every economic agent to be deliberate on the various choices available.
-This process takes into account various considerations such as the constraints facing the economic agents that could include time, financial resources and their cognitive abilities to evaluate each choice against another.
-The economic agents also need to consider the monetary and non-monetary benefits and costs of making a decision based on the available information and their perspectives.
+This process takes into account various considerations such as the constraints facing the economic agents.
+Such constraints could include time, financial resources and their cognitive abilities to evaluate each choice against another.
+The economic agents also need to consider the monetary and non-monetary benefits and explicit and implicit (opportunity) costs of making a decision based on the available information and their perspectives.